MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 ## Logical architecture

-In this diagram, the Azure infrastructure for an Azure Virtual Desktop deployment is contained within one Microsoft Entra tenant.
+In this diagram, the Azure infrastructure for an Azure Virtual Desktop deployment is contained within an Entra ID tenant.

 :::image type="content" source="media/avd/logical-arch-avd.svg" alt-text="Diagram of the components of Azure Virtual Desktop in a Microsoft Entra tenant." lightbox="media/avd/logical-arch-avd.svg":::